 The Ultimate Punishment

-At the end of the millennial rule of Jesus on earth Satan will be allowed one last great deception.
+At the end of the millennial rule of Jesus on earth Satan the devil will be allowed one last great deception.
 He will then receive his ultimate and final punishment from God for his rebellion and sin (Revelation 20:7-10).Lucifer will not, in spite of what some religious people might think, be tortured forever as his punishment.
 The Bible strongly indicates his life will be stopped - he will no longer exist AT ALL.
 He will be put out of his misery and his life terminated so that he no longer causes himself or others any problems.

-Although Ezekiel chapter 28 seems to be a prophecy about the human king of Tyre, the description of his appearance and responsibilities CLEARLY point to it referring to Satan.
+Although Ezekiel chapter 28 seems to discuss a human king of Tyre, the description of his appearance and responsibilities CLEARLY point to it referring to the devil.

 The worst fate

-Notice that these demons greatly feared that a torment or torture would come to them before the appointed time.
+Notice that these demons greatly feared that a torment or torture would come to them before a certain time.
 What are these demented spirits talking about?
-Although Jude's letter is mainly a warning to the church about false brethren, it includes information regarding two types of punishment for evil spirits.
+The small book of Jude informs us of at least two kinds or types of punishment that demons will ultimately receive.

-"Raging waves of the sea, casting up like foam their own ignominious shame; wandering stars, for whom has been reserved the blackest darkness forever!" (verse 13).
+wandering stars, for whom has been reserved the blackest darkness forever!
+(Jude 13).

 From this scripture it seems likely some evil angels will remain in a prison of blackness and darkness forever.
 God does not need to "do" anything special with such rebellious spirits.
-He will likely just leave them in another dimension where there is no escape.
+He will likely just leave them in another dimension where no escape is ever possible.
 The destiny of these demons is to have their own twisted, perverted minds torment them.
 They will forever reside in the darkness of existence they created for themselves.
 They will be their own tormentors, their own worse enemy, forever.
 And the devil, mercifully, will have his existence forever blotted out.